RecursiveError/ESPAT/readme.md

 - Clients: Decreasing the number of client connections will immediately delete the associated handler for the connection, causing data loss.
 Make sure that all client connections have been terminated.

-- Server: Decreasing the number of server connections will only take effect when the server is deleted.
+- Server: change the number of server connections will only take effect when the server is deleted.

 #### Client
 To start a client the first thing you should do is get a Socket ID by the function: `bind(event_callback: ClientCallback, user_data: ?*anyopaque)`